 The Ultimate guide to the best hot chocolate Paris has to offer

 You know what’s underrated?
-Hot chocolate.
+Hot chocolate!

 Since when did hot chocolate become something only kids could enjoy?
 Not everyone likes coffee and tea, and not everyone wants a caffeine rush on a daily basis.
 Sometimes a sweet treat in the form of some velvety dark chocolate is good for the soul.
-So letโs not neglect all of the chocolate lovers out there!
+So let’s not neglect all of the chocolate lovers out there!

 Okay, I admit that I may be slightly influenced by the high quality of french chocolate available to me here and the no-nonsense attitude Paris has toward hot cocoa.
 This city takes it so seriously that the hot cocoa experience in the french capital might actually be unfamiliar to many people.
-Traditional hot chocolate in France gets rave reviews because it’s has a rich flavor, thick texture, and like a good velvety hot chocolate, it’s intense, and delicious.
-Your taste buds will be rejoicing.
-Swiss Miss mixed with hot water could never!

-And then, of course, thereโs the ambience.
+And then, of course, there’s the ambience.
 Sipping a hot chocolate in Paris adds a special element of old timey-ness and charm.
-Maybe itโs the cozy cafรฉs tucked along cobblestone streets, or the feeling of history that permeates the city, but one thing is certain: Paris knows how to elevate hot chocolate into an art form.
-I’d go so far as to say hot chocolate is a parisian institution.
-And a hot drink in the colder months is one of the best things in the world.
+Maybe it’s the cozy cafés tucked along cobblestone streets, or the feeling of history that permeates the city.

-WHy i love the chocolate tradition
+WHy i love the hot chocolate tradition

 As a mom living in Paris, I also love going out for dates with my sweet kids, and watching them smile with glee as a mug of hot cocoa with a swirl of whipped cream is placed in front of them.
 It’s probably one of my personal favorite cafe outings to do with them.
-Itโs a special treat for everyone, which is why itโs important to find the best spot.
-As with everything, there are plenty of bad options around if you donโt know where to look.
+It’s a special treat for everyone, which is why it’s important to find the best spot.
+As with everything, there are plenty of bad options around if you don’t know where to look.

-So whether youโre visiting the city of lights for a romantic getaway, a family trip with young kiddos, or just to experience the cityโs iconic charm while staying warm, this hot chocolate crawl is a perfect way to explore Parisโand its most indulgent cups of cocoa.
-So without further ado, let’s take advance of this time of year to discover some of the best chocolate drinks on my Paris list.
+So whether you’re visiting the city of lights for a romantic getaway, a family trip with young kiddos, or just to experience the city’s iconic charm while staying warm, this hot chocolate crawl is a perfect way to explore Paris—and its most indulgent cups of cocoa.

 1. Angelina

-No hot chocolate list would be complete without Angelina paris, the grande dame of Parisian hot chocolate.
+No hot chocolate list would be complete without Angelina Paris, the grande dame of Parisian hot chocolate.
 Their signature chocolat chaud l’Africain is legendary, and for good reason.
-Thick, rich, and almost pudding-like, itโs served with a side of whipped cream thatโs so fluffy it feels like a cloud landed on your table.
-Angelinaโs Belle รpoque decor on Rue de Rivoli sets the scene perfectly, making this stop feel like stepping back in time.
-Honestly, Angelina’s hot chocolate is one of my favorites!
+Thick, rich, and almost pudding-like, it’s served with a side of whipped cream that’s so fluffy it feels like a cloud landed on your table.

 Pro Tip:

 Head to Angelina early in the morning to avoid the crowds.
 Afterward, stroll through the nearby Tuileries Garden (jardin des tuileries) and snap some photos with the Louvre in the background.
-Itโs one of my top picks for family portrait locations!
+It’s one of my top picks for family portrait locations!

 Check out their website HERE